tonobey/Comparison-of-Various-Machine-Learning-Models/README.md

 **Output:** If the closing stock price for a given stock is higher than yesterday’s closing stock price, then the output is 1, otherwise the output is 0.

-## 2. Comparison of Results and Analysis :
+## 2. Comparison of Results and Analysis:

 I ran the algorithm for each model 30 times and taking the average of the 30 runs at the end.
 I ran each model multiple times to make sure that the algorithm performs consistently.